ipspace/blog/content/posts/2025/04/transition-into-networking.md

 Finally, how do you find out how people run their networks?
 Use the other networking ;) Attend local meetups and conferences, and try to engage with the engineers from the organizations you find interesting.
 Everyone loves to explain the tricky parts of what they're doing and yammer about their challenges ;))

 Last but not least, while honing your skills, document your experiences to boost your online presence[^YC], and use any speaking opportunity to talk about relevant challenges you encountered.
-The jobs you get through a personal invitation to a chat or an interview are usually better than the ones you apply for through an online job posting website.
+The jobs you get through a personal invitation to a chat or an interview are usually better than the ones you apply for through an online job posting website[^PN].

 [^YC]: Keep this goal in mind.
 Your content should *boost your online presence*, not attract more Thought Leaders to LinkedIn or help Medium reach their monetization-of-other-people-work goals.

+[^PN]: See also: *Five Critical Lessons Learned* section from the [Lessons from a Network Engineering Journey](https://www.bitsinflight.com/lessons-from-a-network-engineering-journey/)